The Beacon School: Internships and community service

-Every tenth grader (15-16 year old) at the Beacon School takes the Community Service class in either the Fall or Spring semester.
-We try to provide internships that are educational for students and at the same time meaningful for the community.
-Beacon students reflect on their experience in written journals and in a weekly classroom seminar.

-Beacon students are expected to work five hours per week over a semester (about 4 months) in a site that they select" but they may complete the hours through the course of 1 year.
-They may negotiate any work schedule that is convenient to themselves and their community service site.
-A total of 50 hours is required for passing credit in the course.
-Students who complete 75 hours are eligible for "honors" credit.

 Campus

 1993 to 2015

-For its first two years, The Beacon School was located inside Fordham University's Lincoln Center Campus.
+Initially, the school was co-located with a Manhattan elementary school, "but the students were crushed into corners and hallways."
+For the next two years, the Beacon School was located inside Fordham University's Lincoln Center Campus at 113 West 60th Street.
 It also utilized John Jay College of Criminal Justice's facilities for physical education.

-From 1995 to 2015, the school had been located three blocks from Jay, at 227 West 61st Street, a former warehouse completed in 1919, alongside the Amsterdam Houses, a group of New York City Housing Authority projects.
-The Beacon School location has been replaced by West End Secondary School.
+From 1995 to 2015, the school was located three blocks from John Jay, at 227 West 61st Street, a former warehouse completed in 1919, alongside the Amsterdam Houses, a group of New York City Housing Authority projects.
 It was in an area with many other schools, including Public School 191 and Abraham Joshua Heschel School across the street.

+The former Beacon School location is now occupied by West End Secondary School.